Nobel Laureate Kazuo Ishiguro Once Wrote A Screenplay About Eating A Ghost

 No, he isn't thirsting for communion with the Holy Ghost — though the punning inference is a deliberately misleading one.
 Manley's hunger is not a spiritual but a spectral one.
 Armed with a butterfly net, a stove, a wok and other cooking paraphernalia, he cuts a rather ridiculous figure, but is determined to go to any lengths to capture and cook the spook that, he has been reliably informed, haunts the vestry.

 Ishiguro wrote this at a time when Margaret Thatcher was in power and her social policies were being severely criticized for exacerbating poverty and homelessness in England.
-Drawing form Ishiguro's own experience of working with the homeless in West London, the play, which is more on-the-nose than his more oblique novels, exposes the sordid underbelly of capitalism, as well as the limits of Christian charity.
+Drawing form Ishiguro's own experience of working with the homeless in West London, the play, which is more on-the-nose than his oblique novels, exposes the sordid underbelly of capitalism, as well as the limits of Christian charity.
 The nocturnal scene of the tramps squatting on mattresses in the church's "comfortless, airless" crypt eating rolls and drinking beans from "polyester beakers," with beans dribbling down their chins, is a bleak and dismal one.

 But the play's central critique is aimed at the hedonistic culture of consumerism that treats food as a recreational drug.
-When Ishiguro wrote this play, the word "foodie" had only just been coined and was not yet widely used – instead, the word for the food-obsessed was gourmet.
-If he were writing this today, his screenplay might well have called it 'The Foodie.'
+When Ishiguro wrote this play, the word "foodie" had only just been coined and was not yet widely used — instead, the word for the food-obsessed was gourmet.
+If he were writing this today, his screenplay might well have been called "The Foodie".

 Manley is a prototype of a certain kind of millennial foodie who is constantly chasing after the latest hip food, whether it is maqui berries, algae fats or chaga mushrooms.
 The all-too-recognizable sort who eat with their iPhones first and tongues later.
 The play captures our current era, which writer Ron Rosenbaum calls "The Era of Crazed Oral Gratification," one in which the global food industry has been turned into a circus, endlessly whipped on by fads, new superfoods, dietary scares, Instagram-friendly dishes, and hysterical television shows that focus less on the cooking and eating than on the circus of cooking and eating.